Be Bold at Rhode Island College

 The College also has distinctive Graduate and Doctoral programs.
 RIC recently launched a new online Bachelor of Professional Studies program, designed for adult students who have completed some college courses but did not finish.

-RIC’s suburban location, rated one of the safest open campuses in Rhode Island, is situated between a golf course and a residential neighborhood, and just a few minutes from downtown Providence.
+RIC’s suburban location, rated one of the safest campuses in Rhode Island, is situated between a golf course and a residential neighborhood, and just a few minutes from downtown Providence.
 Providence offers historic attractions, restaurants, shopping, and entertainment – as well as internship opportunities at businesses, major hospitals, schools, health care facilities, art venues, and more.
-Students are also provided with free bus passes for Rhode Island Public Transit at the on-campus transportation center, allowing them easy access to many areas throughout the State.
+Students are also provided with free bus passes for Rhode Island Public Transit at RIC’s on-campus transportation center, allowing them easy access to many areas throughout the State.